Looking to find Retained Primitive Therapy & Treatment?

 We offer remote therapy services for primitive reflexes, so feel free to give us a call or fill out our online form.

-re local to us or international, we're happy to help.
+Whether you’re local to us or international, we’re happy to help.

 Retained Primitive Reflexes and Vision

-baby sleeping in nestPrimitive reflexes are the beginning of a baby’s brain development that should only remain active for the first few months of their life.
-Retained primitive reflexes can be caused by an issue during the birth process.
-If there has been a traumatic birth experience or birth by c-section, this may lead to retained reflexes.
-Additionally, retained primitive reflexes can be caused by falls, traumas, lack of tummy time, delayed or skipped crawling, chronic ear infections, head trauma, and vertebral subluxation.
+Primitive reflexes are crucial for a baby’s early brain development, and they should only remain active for the initial months of life.
+Retained primitive reflexes may result from complications during birth, particularly if there was a traumatic experience or a cesarean delivery.
+Other causes can include falls, traumas, insufficient tummy time, delayed or skipped crawling, chronic ear infections, head trauma, and vertebral subluxation.

 What Are Primitive Reflexes?

-What Causes Primitive Reflexes To Be Retained?
+What Causes Primitive Reflexes to Be Retained?

-Reflexes that are integrated may become reactivated later due to trauma, injury, illness, or stress.
+It is important to note that reflexes that have been integrated may reactivate later due to trauma, injury, illness, or stress.

 Vision Therapy and Primitive Reflexes